datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 This is because, by default, SQL only returns records where the joining value is present in the joined columns of both tables (i.e. it takes the _intersection_ of the two join columns).
 This joining behaviour is known as an `INNER JOIN`.
-In fact the `JOIN` clause is simply shorthand for `INNER JOIN` and the two terms can be used interchangably as they will produce the same result.
+In fact the `JOIN` keyword is simply shorthand for `INNER JOIN` and the two terms can be used interchangably as they will produce the same result.

-We can also tell the computer that we wish to keep all the records in the first table by using the clause `LEFT OUTER JOIN`, or `LEFT JOIN` for short.
+We can also tell the computer that we wish to keep all the records in the first table by using a `LEFT OUTER JOIN` clause, or `LEFT JOIN` for short.

 > ## Challenge:
 >